 It is also worth knowing that aside from those of the Z-Warriors and his own daughter, Mr. Satan is the strongest and most skilled human on Earth.
 So to take down a pair of gunmen without the evident fear in his eyes when faced with such greater threats like Cell and Majin Buu?
 That may seem trivial compared to everything else in this show, but consider this from a simple human's point of view.
 This was truly an inspiring moment for him.

 Even more impressive is during this time we see the one legit superpower Mr. Satan has, the ability to perform a Flash Step.
-That might not seem like once, but the fact he can do it with no superhuman training the rest of the Z-Fighters have and purely his own ability, it is.
+That might not seem like much, but the fact he can do it with no superhuman training is.

 Mr. Satan even gets an amazing moment in GT during the Baby Saga.
 Giant Golden Ape Baby has just supposedly wiped out every big hero... including his granddaughter Pan.
 What is Mr. Satan's first and only reaction?
 He stands his ground, takes up a fighting stance and threatens to kill Baby; no joking, no running away.
 He's dead serious and Goku himself even says that Mr. Satan has impressed him.